-In Rottweilers who live past 10 years, getting older means having better odds of avoiding death from cancer. lining the chest and abdomen) stem from asbestos exposure.
+Take asbestos.
+Most human cases of mesothelioma (a malignancy of tissues lining the chest and abdomen) stem from asbestos exposure.
 Symptoms can appear up to 30 years after the incriminating exposure.
 Investigators have now documented that mesothelioma in pet dogs is also largely related to encountering asbestos, most likely through being near a master who came into contact with it through a hobby or work.
 But in dogs, the time between exposure and diagnosis is comparatively brief-less than eight years.
-So the appearance of the cancer in a dog can alert people to look for and remediate any remaining sources of asbestos.
+So the appearance of the cancer in a dog can alert people to look for and remove any remaining sources of asbestos.
 Also, closer monitoring of exposed individuals might lead to earlier diagnosis of mesothelioma and render these cancers curable.